 However, this provision is optional under conditions where an internal combustion engine provides directly or indirectly the vehicle´s propulsion power upon start up and for vehicles of category O.

 To ensure that the vehicle of category O does not activate its driving mode independently, it shall be ensured that its propulsion system is only activated if the trailer is coupled to a towing vehicle and if a signal or command or action is transmitted to the trailer propulsion system.

+The provisions of this paragraph do not apply whilst an ADSF-2 is active.

 5.3.2.
 When leaving the vehicle, the driver shall be informed by a signal (e.g. optical or audible signal) if the vehicle is still in the active driving possible mode.
 Moreover, in case of vehicles of category M2 and M3 with a capacity of more than 22 passengers in addition to the driver, this signal shall already be given when the drivers leave their seat.

 However, this provision is optional under conditions where an internal combustion engine provides, directly or indirectly, the vehicle´s propulsion power while leaving the vehicle or driver seat and for vehicles of category O.

+The provisions of this paragraph do not apply whilst an ADSF-2 is active.

 Paragraph 5.3.4., at the end, add the following new sentence “The provisions of this paragraph do not apply whilst an ADSF-2 is active.”.